Timeline Of Events

 October 31, 2025 – I returned my dialysis machine (dubbed “the printer” because mine looks like one)

-Now – I’m regaining strength and energy and sleep that decreased while on dialysis.
+October/November – I’m regaining strength and energy and sleep that decreased while on dialysis.
 (Nov 9 update)